 Pivotal Tracker is a fantastic, opinionated, Scrum-based product management tool.
 We have been using it for many years, and it’s still a tool that we love.

 We use Pivotal Tracker for smaller, single-platform projects.
-We have a full blog article comparing Pivotal Tracker to Clubhouse and explaining when we use one or the other.
+We have a full blog article comparing Pivotal Tracker to Shortcut and explaining when we use one or the other.

 We also have a guide on how we use Pivotal Tracker at Nimble.

-Clubhouse is the newest addition to our product stack.
+Shortcut is the newest addition to our product stack.
 It’s a product management tool that works great for multi-platform projects.
 The UX is good, it’s fast, and the reports are very well thought out.
-We have a full blog article comparing Pivotal Tracker to Clubhouse and explaining when we use one or the other.
+We have a full blog article comparing Pivotal Tracker to Shortcut and explaining when we use one or the other.

 Lucidchart is a must for all diagram needs.
 Because a picture is worth a thousand words, we use diagrams and visual representations of complex flows and systems on every occasion.
 Lucidchart is our tool of choice for that.